Should I Get a Divorce if I’m Married to an Addict?

 Are you enabling their addiction?

 There is no fine line when it comes to some forms of enabling, however.
-Buying drugs or alcohol for your spouse, or drinking or using with them, are damaging actions no matter what the motivations may be.
+Buying drugs or alcohol for your spouse, or drinking or using with them, are damaging actions, no matter what the motivations may be.

 Are there other reasons you want a divorce?

-Sometimes addiction is just one of many problems in a marriage.
-While addiction is a disease, cheating is not.
-Neither is abuse.
 It can be easy to blame addiction for everything bad that is in your marriage, and many problems may indeed fade away if your spouse gets treatment and stays sober.
 You therefore need to figure out what issues between you are a byproduct of the addiction, and which issues may have always been there and will always be there, sobriety or no sobriety.
-You need to figure out what kind of mistakes you are willing to live with, and what kind you feel are unforgivable.
+Consider the kind of mistakes you are willing to live with, and the kind you feel are unforgivable.
 You also need to recognize that there are situations in which a divorce is always the best choice to make.
 Read on to find out when a divorce is automatically necessary.

 When Is It Necessary to Get a Divorce?

 Your children are in danger: If your children are being threatened or abused by your spouse, get out now, get divorced, and take steps to legally protect the children from further abuse.
 Do the same if your spouse puts your children in danger by driving them around while intoxicated, leaving drugs out where they can be easily found, carelessly smoking in ways that could cause a fire, or any other action that puts your children in danger of physical, emotional, or psychological harm.
-You need to put the wellbeing of your children before everything else.
+You need to put the well-being of your children before everything else.
 Children are helpless to change their own living situations; they rely on you to keep them safe and healthy.

 Saving Your Marriage with Treatment